Folkor1/CI_PP5_GoldenCoin/README.md

   </details>

-19. As a admin I can access coin edit page so that coin information can be modified or deleted.
+19. As an admin I can access coin edit page so that coin information can be modified or deleted.

 | **Feature**   | **Action**                    | **Expected Result**          | **Actual Result** |
 | ------------- | ----------------------------- | ---------------------------- | ----------------- |